Healthy Meal Prep: 5 Foods for a (Much!) Easier WeekArticle posted in: Diet & Nutrition South Beach DIY

 Tuna is also a versatile food, so while you can make a full meal out of it, you can also enjoy it as a dip for veggies like celery sticks or cucumber rounds.
 Feel free to mix in a dab of mustard, a bit of avocado or even a touch of Greek yogurt for some added flavor and creaminess.

-On the South Beach Diet, count canned tuna as a Lean Protein.
+On the South Beach Diet, count canned tuna as a Protein.
 One three-ounce can counts as one serving in this category.

 5. Grilled Chicken Breast

-Chicken breast is a form of lean protein that contains Niacin, which helps support the process by which fat, protein and carbohydrates from food are converted into energy.
-Low in fat and carbohydrates, grilled chicken is a great source of lean protein.
+Chicken breast is a form of protein that contains Niacin, which helps support the process by which fat, protein and carbohydrates from food are converted into energy.
+Low in fat and carbohydrates, grilled chicken is a great source of protein.

 We love that chicken can easily be prepared in bulk and then portioned out into individual Tupperware containers to cover each day of your busy week.
 It’s also extremely versatile, so you can make a big batch and use one serving to top a salad, one serving in a healthy stir fry with veggies, one serving in a quick and easy soup, and one serving in an easy wrap.